zao-web/quickbooks-online-connect-ui/README.md

 Provides UI for connecting to Quickbooks Online over OAuth.
 This plugin is a UI wrapper for [Quickbooks Online Connect](https://github.com/zao-web/qbo-connect).

+Once the connection is initated, you can use the underlying connect library.
+View this plugin's [example file](https://github.com/zao-web/quickbooks-online-connect-ui/blob/master/example.php) or the connect library's [example file](https://github.com/zao-web/quickbooks-online-connect/blob/master/example.php).

 ## Installation

 ### Manual Installation